voa2000/prometheuswithgrafana/README.md

 •  This is to be used to monitor to processors of nodejs in all the microservices running on a cluster.

-•  NodeJS to be monitored
+•  NodeJS clusters are to be monitored

 •  Using functions